zalando/skipper/docs/filters.md

 ```

 Notes:
-* redirects to the directory when a file `index.html` exists
+* redirects to the directory when a file `index.html` exists and it is requested, i.e. `GET /foo/index.html` redirects to `/foo/` which serves then the `/foo/index.html`
 * serves the content of the `index.html` when a directory is requested
 * does a simple directory listing of files / directories when no `index.html` is present